Hiya, I am Hanako and this is my blog. Get around the site on the right or read on below!

 • My legs ache from vigorously exercising my democratic right to vote

 It’s exciting to pencil an X in a box.
 Whenever I vote I usually feel a good swing of momentum before.
 I like to look up the candidates and unintentionally scoff at the SDP’s ‘Stand Up to Woke’ campaign and then chuckle along to the anti-ULEZ and anti-LTN proposals from Howard at Reform UK.
-Consistently Continue reading
+Consistently I vote the same way; Labour and Green.
+When I was younger, my sister told me that it was pointless to vote Green and I didn’t understand why.
+But now I see that one red sock in the white wash won’t turn everything crimson, just… Continue reading

 My legs ache from vigorously exercising my democratic right to vote